csanry/Python_katas/7kyu/7kyu - Method For counting total occurrence of specific digits.md

-## Method For Counting Total Occurence Of Specific Digits - 7kyu
+## Method For Counting Total Occurrence Of Specific Digits - 7kyu

 **Instructions**